Howth: St. Mary's Church

 In Howth village are St. Mary's Church and its graveyard, overlooking the harbour.
 The earliest church on this site was built by Sitric, King of Dublin, in 1042.
 It was replaced around 1235 by a parish church, when that function was moved from the church on Ireland's Eye, and then, in the second, half of the 14th century, the present church was built.
-The building was modified in the 15th and 16th centuries, when the gables were raised, a bell-cote was built and a new porch and south door were added.
+The building was modified in the 15th and 16th centuries, when the gables were raised, a bell cote was built and a new porch and south door were added.
 The St. Lawrence family, of nearby Howth Castle, also modified the east end to act as a private chapel; inside is the tomb of Christopher St Lawrence, 2nd Baron Howth, who died in 1462, and his wife, Anna Plunkett of Ratoath.

+The church was replaced with the current St Mary's Church of Ireland in the grounds of Howth Castle in 1866.

 The College

 Also of historic interest is a building known as The College or The Old College, on Abbey Street which was primarily constructed in the late 15th or early 16th century but also with earlier medieval elements.